techjb/Vector-Tiles-Google-Maps/README.md

 [![Product Name Screen Shot][product-screenshot]](https://techjb.github.io/Vector-Tiles-Google-Maps/examples/basic.html)

-A JavaScript library that render Vector Tiles in Google Maps.
+A JavaScript library that render vector tiles in Google Maps.

 It has been started to develop with the code from the library [Leaflet.MapboxVectorTile](https://github.com/SpatialServer/Leaflet.MapboxVectorTile).
 The library contains funcionality to provide cache, feature filters, feature styles, onclick event, and show/hide layers.